CoLRev-Environment/colrev/docs/source/manual/operations.rst

 CoLRev is based on a shared model of six methodological **steps** of the literature review process:

-1. Problem formulation,
+1. Problem formulation
-2. Metadata retrieval,
+2. Metadata retrieval
-3. Metadata prescreen,
+3. Metadata prescreen
-4. PDF retrieval,
+4. PDF retrieval
-5. PDF screen, and
+5. PDF screen
-6. Data extraction and synthesis.
+6. Data extraction and synthesis

 These steps, which typically involve iterations, are operationalized through operations as displayed in the figure: